*Greetings, Delvers!*

 Speed: Your base walking speed is 30 feet.

-Superior Hearing: You have human ears as well as a pair of catlike ears.
-You have proficiency in the Perception skill and advantage on Perception checks that rely on hearing.
+Superior Hearing: You have a pair of catlike ears, giving you have proficiency in the Perception skill and advantage on Perception checks that rely on hearing.

 Languages: You can speak, read and write Common and one other language of your choice.